 Aggregates are more than just filler material; they are a critical component that directly impacts the performance and longevity of construction projects.
 Here’s why they are so important:

 Aggregates are relatively inexpensive and readily available, making them a cost-effective solution for construction projects.
-By using aggregates, builders can reduce the amount of cement required, which lowers overall project costs.
+By using aggregates, builders can reduce the amount of cement required, which not only lowers costs but also minimizes the environmental impact of construction.